 By Darius Shahtahmasebi at theantimedia.org

-This article (End of the US Empire: Russian Warships Just Arrived in the Philippines) is free and open source.
+This article (The U.S. Had a Plan to Topple All 7 Countries on Trump’s Refugee Ban List) is free and open source.
 You have permission to republish this article under a Creative Commons license with attribution to Darius Shahtahmasebi and theAntiMedia.org.